 Multiple Product Life Cycles with Part Commonality This set of experiments showed the impact of part commonality across multiple product life cycles.
-The product rst indicates It = (25,40,35).
+The product cycles overlapped in time, that is, one started before the preceding one finished, and we looked at a series of scenarios that differed in the values of common parts in adjacent products.
+These were the assumptions:

-[†] We call it a design plot because it is generated by the S-Plus function plot.design.
+† We call it a design plot because it is generated by the S-Plus function plot design.
 There is no standard name of this plot.
 In the literature,23 it is referred to as a "a plot of the mean response for each level of each factor."